-- A. Provide the attachments for the financial plans, Commitment Form 60-221, Quality Control Plant Protocols, PEIR Management Practices and Mitigation Measures for Trapping, Tiering Strategy Checklist, Budget and Survey Quick Guide, and Invoice templates following CDFA form instructions. - B. Provide all fruit fly, spongy moth, and Japanese beetle traps, trap parts and lures. - C. Provide technical assistance and training to county agricultural commissioner personnel on the use of traps and detection procedures. - D. Assist with and review the county's trapping programs annually for the purpose of establishing and approving the Commitment Form 60-221 (Attachment C). - E. Provide county trappers with trapping guidelines. - Provide the Insect Trapping Guide (ITG) at: www.cdfa.ca.gov/go/ITG. - Provide county specific pest detection trapping guidelines (Attachment B), expanding on the ITG in this pest detection agreement. - For additional activity guidelines, see: https://phpps.cdfa.ca.gov/PDEP/PDF/Detection2020- 22/AdditionalCountySurveyTargets2022Final.pdf - F. Provide annual training programs for county trapping supervisors and trappers as needed.
+- A. Provide the attachments for the Financial Plans, Commitment Form 60-221, Quality Control Plant Protocols, PEIR Management Practices and Mitigation Measures for Trapping, Tiering Strategy Checklist, Budget and Survey Quick Guide, and Invoice templates following CDFA form instructions. - B. Provide all fruit fly, spongy moth, and Japanese beetle traps, trap parts and lures. - C. Provide technical assistance and training to county agricultural commissioner personnel on the use of traps and detection procedures. - D. Assist with and review the county's trapping programs annually for the purpose of establishing and approving the Commitment Form 60-221 (Attachment C). - E. Provide county trappers with trapping guidelines. - Provide the Insect Trapping Guide (ITG) at: www.cdfa.ca.gov/go/ITG. - Provide county specific pest detection trapping guidelines (Attachment B), expanding on the ITG in this pest detection agreement. - F. Provide annual training programs for county trapping supervisors and trappers as needed. - G. Provide quality control (QC) of the county trapping program via inspections and QC plants.
+The CDFA will use the current county Quality Control Planting (QCP)

-- G. Provide quality control (QC) of the county trapping program via inspections and QC plants.
-The CDFA will use the current county Quality Control Planting (QCP) protocol (Attachment D) to conduct inspections on county trapping programs.
-The QCP protocol is also available from the CDFA District Entomologist. - H. Provide as a contractual obligation for the disposal of Dibrom® treated wicks according to California Environmental Protection Agency (CalEPA) guidelines. - I. Provide training on management practices as they relate to the CDFA's Statewide Pest Prevention Program Final Programmatic Environmental Impact Report (PEIR) at least one week prior to any covered activity occurring. - J. Provide training in the use of CalTrap. - K. Provide reimbursement for CalTrap data conversion, iPads and accessories, data plans, and insurance. - L. Provide reimbursement of allowable expenses listed on the executed county cooperative agreement financial plans. - M. Provide guidance and clarification on the use of Report 1 from the online County Monthly Reporting (CMR) system.
+- protocol (Attachment D) to conduct inspections on county trapping programs.
+The QCP protocol is also available from the CDFA District Entomologist. - H. Contract an outside contractor who will dispose of Dibrom® treated wicks according to California Environmental Protection Agency (CalEPA) guidelines. - I. Provide training on management practices as they relate to the CDFA's Statewide Pest Prevention Program Final Programmatic Environmental Impact Report (PEIR) at least one week prior to any covered activity occurring. - J. Provide reimbursement of allowable expenses listed on the executed county cooperative agreement financial plans. - K. Provide guidance and clarification on the use of Report 1 from the online County Monthly Reporting (CMR) system.